-Master's Degree Programme in Physical and Chemical Sciences: Materials Chemistry
+Master's Degree Programme in Exact Sciences: Chemistry of Materials for Sustainable Development

 At the University of Turku, the research in materials chemistry consists of fundamental research of material properties as well as that of interfaces, surfaces, and nanostructures from a chemical point of view.
 Applied research focuses on functionalized organic electronics, luminescent materials, and porous carriers as well as nanotechnology, detection technology, energy storage, and conversion.

-The track of Materials Chemistry is one of the five specialisation tracks of the Master’s Degree Programme in Physical and Chemical Sciences.
+The Chemistry of Materials for Sustainable Development track is one of the six specialisation tracks of the Master’s Degree Programme in Exact Sciences (previously called the MDP in Physical and Chemical Sciences).
 The other tracks of the programme are

 Entry requirements